-Click on the image above to watch the video blog
+Click above to watch the video blog

 Does innate talent exist or are we a product of our environment?
 The debate about nature vs nurture continues however this time I’d like to debate this about how we perform in business.
 I believe most of us have been told and possibly agree with the theory we are either born with a certain talent or not however is this theory true?
 I recently read a book called ‘Talent is overrated’, by author Geoff Colvin which challenges this theory and clearly states there is no scientific evidence to prove innate talent exists.
 After reading this book I’m still unsure if don’t believe innate talent exists however I agree until it’s proven we should discuss the results of studies which prove certain methods do exist to develop an average performer into a high performer.

 There are many examples of talented people over the years whom we can provide evidence where certain practices were used whilst their success developed.
 They may have been born with a talent however we are certain they also benefitted from the methods applied in training.
 One example comes to mind obviously, Tiger Woods however let’s discuss another example as Tiger is a sporting talent we’ve compared to in almost every high performing article written over the past 20 years.
 So lets take a look at Mozart, he was raised by his father, a professional composer of music.
 His father helped him begin writing music and playing instruments at the age of 4 years so by the time he was a teenager he’s been practicing the art for almost a decade and being instructed for hours on a daily basis by a fully qualified composer and music teacher.
 Once again, I’m not for a second claiming he wasn’t born with a talent for writing music or playing the piano however I do believe there were methods which helped develop his skills to a level he may not have achieved if he had not followed the same path.